blogc-template - blogc's template format

 override global variables (see blogc(1)).

-This is how an entry
+This is how an entry block is defined:

 {% block entry %}